nathanielrb/mu-graph-rewriter/readme.md

+**OLD VERSION**

+these docs refer to an earlier version, before refactoring into a plugin-based system.

 # mu-query-rewriter

-**note** these docs refer to an earlier version, before refactoring into a plugin-based system.

 Rewrites SPARQL queries for dispatching on multiple named graphs.